 The captains, the captain’s parents and the coaches have been working hard, behind the scenes, to ensure all aspects of the team are smoothly moving forward.
 Thank you for your patience, while details of the pending season are being finalized.
 Please keep an eye out for an additional email communication from MGHS Swim & Dive regarding the upcoming season, fundraisers, volunteer opportunities and more.

 As we look forward to the 2016 Maple Grove Girl’s Swim and Dive Season, I would like to share the basic expectations, which will be taken into consideration for each swimmer to be eligible for participation on the MGHS Girls Swim and Dive.
-Due to the significant growth of the girl’s swim program and our limited pool spacecoaches and the Athletic Office have agreed to align the MGHS Swim & Dive team with other Varsity High School Sports offered at Maple Grove Senior High.
+Due to the significant growth of the girl’s swim program and our limited pool space; coaches and the Athletic Office have agreed to align the MGHS Swim & Dive team with other Varsity High School Sports offered at Maple Grove Senior High.

 Basic expectations: